hknd23/idcempy/docs/idcempy_tutorial.rst

  [0.87603805 0.06808193 0.01543795 0.02735256 0.01308951]
  [0.82681957 0.08778215 0.02153509 0.04095753 0.02290566]]

-You can compute changes in predicted probabilities when the value of a variable changes.
+:func:`zmiopc.split_effects` and :func:`zmiopc.ordered_effects` compute changes in predicted probabilities when the value of a variable changes in the Inflation or Ordered stages, respectively.

-This allows you to illustrate how changes in the split-probit covariates affect the probabilities of being in one population versus another.
+:func:`zmiopc.split_effects` computes how changes in the split-probit covariates affect the probabilities of being in one population versus another.
 The example below illustrates the marginal effects of the variable 'gender_dum' on the outcome variable in the ZiOP model estimated above.

 .. testcode::

-    ziopcgender = idcempy.split_effects(ziop_tob, 1, nsims = 10000)
+    ziopcgender = zmiopc.split_effects(ziop_tob, 1, nsims = 10000)

 The returned dataframe contains predicted probabilities when 'gender_dum' equals 0, and when 'gender_dum' equals 1.

-You can also calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes, and plot those values.
+Likewise, :func:`zmiopc.ordered_effects` can also calculate the change in predicted probabilities in each of the ordered outcomes in the ordered-probit stage when the value of a covarariate changes.
+Results from :func:`zmiopc.split_effects` and :func:`zmiopc.ordered_effects` can be illustrated using box plots:

 .. testcode::